NetherGamesMC/support/docs/voting-for-the-server.md

 At the end of the month, all top voters will go into the draw for a free rank upgrade.
 One random top voter will receieve a free rank upgrade.

-A free rank upgrade could be from non-ranked to Ultra, Ultra to Emerald, or Emerald to Legend.
+A free rank upgrade could be from non-ranked to Ultra, Ultra to Emerald, Emerald to Legend, or Legend to +1-month Titan.

 ### Conditions

 * You cannot win consecutive contests
-* Legend players are not eligible for a rank upgrade to Titan at this time
+* Legend players will be given a 1-month Titan rank, Legend rank will remain after a 1-month Titan expires.